UditBhaskar19/ENVIRONMENT_REPRESENTATION_USING_RADAR/README.md

 # Ego-Motion Estimation
 This repository contains Object Tracking and Environment Modelling Projects.
 These are applicable in domains like **robotic perception**, **autonomous driving** and **advance driver assistance system applications**.
 These projects are ongoing, and several other might be added and the existing ones might be enhanced in the future.
-Hope that the community finds these projects useful :)

 ## Projects